insin/DOMBuilder/docs/htmlmode.rst

    prevent the use of sensitive HTML characters - see the `Escaping`_ section for details on controlling escaping.

-:js:func:`DOMBuilder.fragment` will create :js:class:`DOMBuilder.HTMLFragment`
-objects which mimic the behaviour of DOM ``DocumentFragment`` when appended to another fragment or a :js:class:`DOMBuilder.HTMLElement`.
+In HTML mode, :js:func:`DOMBuilder.fragment` will create :js:class:`DOMBuilder.HTMLFragment` objects which mimic the behaviour of DOM ``DocumentFragment`` when appended to another fragment or a :js:class:`DOMBuilder.HTMLElement`.

 .. js:class:: DOMBuilder.HTMLFragment([childNodes])